primal-lang/website/README.md

 # Primal Website

-This is the source code for the Primal [Jekyll] (https://primal-lang.org).
+This is the source code for the Primal [website](https://primal-lang.org).